maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 # MC-MitM Attack Signatures
-This activity is a part of research work entitled "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" and describes how to identify MC-MitM attack signatures
+This activity is a part of our research work entitled "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" and describes how to identify MC-MitM attack signatures

 ## MC-MitM Base Variant Attack Signatures
 During MC-MitM improved variant attacks, we use 13 as the rogue channel while the real channel is 1 since the real AP is operating on channel 1.